Demand Side Response (DSR)

 We have also recorded a webinar that provides an overview of what Gas DSR is and its purpose.
 It demonstrates how DSR works and can be used by explaining who is eligible to take part and how you can get involved.

 We have developed, with industry input, a Gas Demand Side Response Methodology setting out the framework for the DSR service.
 In July 2015 we held a two-phase trial and, based on the trial's success, Ofgem directed us to move to implementation.
+Each year the Gas DSR Methodology is consulted on, and then a report is published detailing the outputs of this consultation.
+The most recent report is available here.

 Eligibility for the final Implemented DSR product